ahessl/ERA_analysis/Readme.md

       * Specific start and end months

-2. fullCorr.R - Correlate seasonal climate grids with tree ring time series (indices)
+2. fullCorr.R - Correlate seasonal climate grids with proxy time series (indices)

   *Needs*
   - Holding matrices (Cor, CorT, temp) added into function
+  - More generic input of time series to allow for other kinds of data and data formats (ice core data!)

 3. detrCL.R - Detrend both seasonalized cliamte data and tree ring time series to remove longterm trends